 Maybe you’ve noticed lately that certain members of your staff aren’t giving their all to your clientele.
 They’re efficient and get the job done right, but there’s just something missing.
 They don’t seem to enjoy their work, and so they don’t try to go above and beyond.
 What can you do to change this?
-Actually, there’s a lot you can do to make your staff feel more appreciated and want to come to work.
+There’s a lot you can do to make your staff feel more appreciated and want to come to work.
 Here are just a few ways you can thank your staff and motivate them at the same time!

 1. Social Media

 You’ve probably got a blog, a Twitter, a Facebook, and so on.
 Why not thank your employees by saying a few words about the great job they’re doing, or even do an “Employee of the Week/Month/Year” profile?
 It shouldn’t take much time, but it shows your employees you notice the good things they do to help your business succeed.
 In turn, this will give them extra incentive to work just that little bit harder to achieve the same recognition.

 2. Here’s your sign